Polymer/old-docs-site/articles/styling-elements.md

 ### User-provided styles

-As with any HTML elements, users of your Custom Element can define styles on it:
+As with any HTML element, users of your Custom Element can define styles on it:

     <style>
       x-foo {